-Bruno Latour's conception of the Terrestrial is close to what Nietzsche calls the Menschen-Erde.
+Latour's Conception of the Terrestrial is close to what Nietzsche calls the Menschen-Erde.
 Latour's Terrestrial is understood as a political attractor or focus, distinguished from the more conventional but now outdated poles of the Global and the Local.
 The Global is roughly the goal of neo-liberal policies and practices, as accelerated in recent decades.
-The aim is to subject as much of the Earth as possible to the regime of the market; resources, including human beings are to be exploited for the sake of maximum growth, with little or no regard for the consequences of generalized exploitation.
+It would subject as much of the Earth as possible to the market's regime; resources, including humans. are exploited for the sake of maximum growth, with little or no regard for the consequences of generalized exploitation.
 The Global is the neo-liberal analogue of the Welt in Hegel's Weltgeschichte or Hartmann's Weltprozess.
 In reaction, many make a stand for the Local, defending regional traditions, customs, political and economic relations.
 But both Global and Local are impossible today.
-The Global project runs up against the disastrous consequences of unlimited growth.
+The Global project encounters disastrous consequences of unlimited growth.
 The Local has ceased to be a viable alternative.
 It no longer offers a secure refuge, disturbed as it is by neo-liberal economic incursions and disruptions of land, air, and sea caused by unrestrained industrialism.
-The Terrestrial is the humanly inhabited Earth in its complexity, an Earth that reacts to human projects in unexpected, unpredictable ways.
+The Terrestrial is the humanly inhabited Earth in its complexity, an Earth that responds to human projects in unexpected, unpredictable ways.
 For Latour it is a question of scale.
 I quote:

 It makes no sense to force the beings animating the struggling territories that constitute the Terrestrial back inside national, regional, ethnic, or identitary boundaries; nor does it make sense to try to withdraw from these territorial struggles so as to "move to the global level" and grasp the Earth "as a whole."
 The subversion of scales and of temporal and spatial frontiers defines the Terrestrial.
 This power acts everywhere at once, but it is not unifying.
 It is political, yes; but it is not statist.
-It is, literally, atmospheric (93; my emphasis).
+It is, literally, atmospheric (L 93).

-As I read Nietzsche he develops similar critiques of both globalism and localism.
-In his second Unmodern Observation, he attacks the Global, ridiculing Eduard von Hartmann's notion of the Weltprozess, a peculiar amalgam of Hegelian philosophy of history and Schopenhauerian ethics.
-Hartmann thought that the modern world was humanity's last phase.
-For him it was powered by the attempt to achieve happiness through science, industry, and commerce.
-Writing in the 1860s Hartmann thought it likely that this process would be led by American oligarchs, which he called a "republican pyramid" with (doubtless) unconscious proleptic irony This was the last great cultural and political attempt to achieve earthly happiness - a goal which Hartmann, as a Schopenhauerian, deemed to be impossible.
+Nietzsche develops similar critiques of both globalism and localism.
+In his second Unmodern Observation, he attacks the Global, ridiculing Eduard von Hartmann's Weltprozess, a peculiar amalgam of Hegelian philosophy of history and Schopenhauerian ethics.
+Hartmann thought that the modern world was humanity's last phase, the attempt to achieve happiness through science, industry, and commerce.
+Writing in the 1860s he thought it likely that this process would be led by American oligarchs, which he called a "republican pyramid" with (doubtless) unconscious proleptic irony.
+This last great cultural and political attempt to achieve earthly happiness was a goal that the Schopenhauerian Hartmann, deemed impossible.
 This pessimistic analysis might be mapped onto current discontent with how the internet encourages work and commerce to colonize increasing swaths of daily life, while social media enable mobbing, deception, hysteria, and envious comparison with "friends" or "frenemies."
 If this is the Global, Nietzsche wants no part of it.
-In any case the claim that it's inevitable rests on eminently shaky ground.
-Yet we might say that he at least attended to Hartmann's raising the question of Earth's future direction.
+Yet we might say that he did respond to Hartmann's raising the question of Earth's future direction.